MS in Athletic Training

 - knowledge and training in methodologies used in the evaluation, management, treatment, referral, and rehabilitation of people who have suffered an injury or illness;

 - training in the skills necessary to recognize and reduce the risks associated with physical activity and sport;

 - training in the skills required to manage the day-to-day operations of a sports medicine/athletic training practice;

-- basic skills in research design, implementation, evaluation, and interpretation
+- and basic skills in research design, implementation, evaluation, and interpretation.

 A variety of student backgrounds brings valuable experiences and perspectives to the program.
 As such, the program welcomes application from students with a bachelor's degree in any area of study as long as they meet program pre-requisites.
 The most applicable degrees, however, are those in Health Sciences, Exercise Science, Kinesiology, or other areas based in the natural sciences and human movement.